komali2/blog/content/posts/my-new-life-stack/index.md

 I use a ZSA Voyager keyboard.
 [Here's my layout](https://configure.zsa.io/voyager/layouts/ZZ7e6/0WORrw/0).
 I have the keyboard mounted on a standing desk almost totally vertical.

+I use Android phones because I find Apple's walled-garden and anti-user-freedom behavior to be genuinely disgusting.
+I like being able to run whatever software I want on my phone, and I love the repos I can add to F-Droid.
+Right now I'm using a Unihertz Jelly Max because I'm tired of giant phones.
+My ideal phone would be a 4.8" oled screen thicc Android with a fatass battery and a headphone jack.
+The Unihertz gets me as close to that reality as I think is possible.

 ### Operating System